BetonQuest/BetonQuest/docs/API/ConfigurationFile.md

 1. This is the location the config will be saved to.
 In this case it's a file named "_config.yml_" in your plugin's folder.

 Additionally, the ConfigurationFile will attempt to patch itself with a patch file.
-See [Updating ConfigurationFiles](#updating-configurationfiles) for more information.
+See [updating ConfigurationFiles](#updating-configurationfiles) for more information.

 ## Working with the ConfigurationFile